microchip-pic-avr-examples/dspic33ck-mchv3-sensorless-singlephase-bldc-drive/README.md

   </tr>
 </table>

-3.	<p style='text-align: justify;'>The MPLAB® PICkit™ 5 in-circuit debugger/programmer is used for programming or debugging the dsPIC33CK DSC.
-Connect the programmer on the J12 terminal of the board and to the user PC.
+4.	<p style='text-align: justify;'>The MPLAB® PICkit™ 5 in-circuit debugger/programmer is used for programming or debugging the dsPIC33CK DSC.
+Connect the programmer on the J12 terminal of the board and use a mini USB cable to the user PC.
 Make sure the arrow indicated on the board is aligned with the arrow on the Pickit 5.

 <p align="left"> <img  src="images/mclv2programmer.png" width ="400"></p>
 <p align="left"> <img  src="images/mclv2pickitarrow.png" width ="400"></p>